PG pathways for foreign medical graduates

 - Counseling for seat allotment

-- Training in NBE-accredited hospitals
+- Training in NBE-accredited private hospitals

 - NAC OSCE examination